 4 tips to deliver customer excellence on Black Friday

 Over £1.1bn was spent online on Black Friday 2015, and whilst the public hysteria we saw in 2014 was not repeated, there is clearly a large demand for the event from UK consumers, with many retailers last year reporting sales lifts in excess of 223% versus a typical day.
+If you are a retailer or eCommerce operator.
+If you are looking to offer discounts or sales across future Black Friday events, we have listed a few tips to consider.

 - Scale your customer service team